cstubben/tidypubmed/README.md

 #  # … with 97 more rows
 ```

-Group the keywords into an untidy string.
+Group the keywords into a long character string.

 ``` r
 x <- pubmed_keywords(aq)